ThomasMNS/asteroidattack/README.md

 # Change log

+* 13/12/2016 - Added fragmenting asteroids.
+These can be found in level 8.
 * 09/12/2016 - Added simple ship appearance customisation options that work in both game modes.
 * 07/12/2016 - Added sound effects to indicate the player is coming to the end of a level.
 "Level complete" screens are again being correctly displayed after each level.